JosefineFH/josefine-holth-js2-ca/README.md

 - [Status](#setup)

 ## General Info
+When starting the prosject it takes sometime before the heruku API replays
 #### Level 1
 This is a school assignment.
 I had to use a Strapi API where a login was already set up to make a GET query to retrieve a list of resources.
 The list must have at least 3 properties to display.
 Each item must have a button or icon to switch the item in and out of localStorage.
 There should also be a text input to create a filter of the array.